Novater/gisim/README.md

 ## todo priority list

+- [ ] on initial freeze app, both hydro + cryo durability should be reduced = min(remaining dur, new app dur); this should always result in only one "old" aura left; this "old" aura is the one that shows up when shattered
 - [ ] add params to weapons
 - [ ] add shield status to sim
 - [ ] play test xl/xq/ben/fish w/ basic weapons